-Additionally, facility administrators have been reluctant to fund software purchases that appear to be tailored exclusively for laboratory use.
-Healthcare facility purchasers are under pressure to cut costs, while selecting high-tech, long-lasting solutions that ensure efficient use of labor and material resources – a tall order indeed, and one usually filled without regard for the laboratory’s true needs.
+Additionally, facility administrators hesitate to fund software purchases that appear tailored exclusively for laboratory use.
+Healthcare facility purchasers feel pressure to cut costs, while selecting high-tech, long-lasting solutions that ensure efficient use of labor and material resources – a tall order indeed, and one usually filled without regard for the laboratory’s true needs.

-While it would be unfair to criticize the important role of such administrators, their IS requirements are clearly focused on reducing expenses and computerizing administrative and billing functions, rather than helping laboratories obtain the best tools to run more smoothly.
+While it’s unfair to criticize the important role of administrators, their IS requirements clearly focus on reducing expenses and computerizing administrative billing functions, rather than helping laboratories obtain the best tools to run more smoothly.
 As such, lab considerations take a back seat during the IS search, which is usually done by a team of consultants seeking a system to accommodate other facility needs.
 Laboratory managers often feel left out of this IS selection process.
-When this happens, they must settle for an LIS module as part of an overall IS package, adapting their laboratory processes to fit the system’s inadequacies.
+When this happens, they must settle for an LIS module as part of an overall IS package.
+They are forced to adapt their laboratory processes to fit the system’s inadequacies.

 Fisher, a former laboratorian, recognized the need for an affordable LIS while working for a private lab.
 As the workload increased, he searched for a stand-alone system that would streamline the lab’s test processing and data management procedures.
 Failing to find such a system, he started Comp Pro Med in 1981 and began developing his own laboratory information system.
 Today, Comp Pro Med specializes in providing affordable, turnkey PC-based LIS solutions to manage and automate the flow of clinical laboratory information.